craig-mulligan/doxxWebpack/README.md

 WIP convert doxx to webpack.

-Current issue is using loading handlebars-helpers with handlebars-loader.
+current issue:
+Can't pass and object back from handlebars-loader as the

 Steps:

+[x] - extract front matter
+[x] - build all possible combos base on frontmatter vars [ ] - problem with handlebars-loader partials
 [ ] - Smart imports.. hmmmmmmm.
 [ ] - loader helpers
 [ ] - respect $ref path
-[x] - extract front matter
 [ ] - use front matter to export multiple pages for dynamic pages [ ] - use react for templates

 Qs:

-Do we need nav.json? can't we use 'fs' as routing system for docs?
+Do we need nav.txt? can't we use 'fs' as routing system?